MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 ### Ingestion and communication layer

-This architecture layer handles service quotas and limits, capacity, throttling, and autoscale.
+This IoT architecture layer covers service quotas and limits, capacity, throttling, and autoscale.

 #### Design for redundant capacity